Coding for the Load-test

 • sleep(ENV[‘THINK_TIME’])

 There are several reasons for using think time: 1 - It ensures that the load tests are consistent.
-If a load test runs full-bore, then today’s load test can’t be compared to tomorrows.
+If a load test runs full-bore, then today’s load test can’t be compared to tomorrow’s.
 For example, if your application’s speed is doubled, then the same test, run tomorrow, might make twice as many requests as it did today, while appearing to be bottlenecked on both days.
-Even worse, if the CPU or networking of the machines driving the load have differences, you’ll get inconsistent results.

-Think time ensures that there is capacity to spare on the CPU of the load-generating machines.
+Even worse, if the CPU or networking of the load machines are different, you’ll get inconsistent results.
+Think time ensures that there is capacity to spare on the load-generating machines.

 2 - It ensures the machine has capacity to do other things, like send back metrics to the data collector.